High-temperature quantum coherence of spinons in a rare-earth spin chain

-Qualitatively, the lower and upper two-spinon continuum boundaries show different behavior as a function of temperature, which can be understood by considering spinons as fermion quasiparticles half-filling the one-dimensional energy band, $\epsilon (q) = \frac{\pi}{2} J \sin{q d}$ \cite{Gannon_NatComm2019}.
-The lower continuum boundary arises because of complete occupation of states below the spinon Fermi energy at zero temperature, which forbids excitations into the filled states.
-With the increasing temperature, the Fermi distribution smears out allowing state occupations above the Fermi level at the expense of the occupied states below it.
-As a result, the lower boundary gets smeared until it completely disappears at temperatures $\gtrsim \frac{\pi}{2} J /k_B$.
-On the other hand, the upper boundary reflects the maximum energy that a spinon pair with a given $q$ can have according to the dispersion, $\epsilon (q)$.
-In the absence of spinon decoherence through finite collisional lifetime in an idealized system described by the quantum spin-chain Hamiltonian, the profile of the upper two-spinon boundary must remain completely untouched by temperature effects.
-The upper boundary of the excitation continuum is only blurred beyond the two-spinon boundary by the presence of multi-spinon-excitations, which at $T = 0$ amount to only a small, $\sim 1\%$ contribution above it \cite{Caux_JStatMech2006}.
+Qualitatively, the lower and upper two-spinon continuum boundaries show different behavior as a function of temperature, which can be understood by considering spinons as fermion quasiparticles half-filling the one-dimensional energy band, $\epsilon_s (q) = \frac{\pi}{2} J \sin{q d}$ \cite{Gannon_NatComm2019,Nikitin_NatCom2021,SI}.
+The lower continuum boundary arises because of the complete occupation of states below the spinon Fermi energy at zero temperature, which forbids excitations into the filled states [Fig.~\ref{Fig1:Fig1_Exp_Fit_DMRG}(A2,A3)].
+With the increasing temperature, the Fermi distribution smears out, allowing state occupations above the Fermi level at the expense of the occupied states below it [Fig.~\ref{Fig1:Fig1_Exp_Fit_DMRG}(A4)].
+As a result, the lower boundary blurs until it completely disappears at temperatures $\gtrsim \frac{\pi}{2} J /k_B$.
+On the other hand, the upper boundary reflects the maximum energy that a spinon pair with a given $q$ can have according to the dispersion, $\epsilon_s (q)$.
+In the absence of spinon decoherence through a finite collisional lifetime in the idealized system described by the quantum spin-chain Hamiltonian, the profile of the upper two-spinon boundary must remain completely untouched by temperature effects [Fig.~\ref{Fig1:Fig1_Exp_Fit_DMRG}(A5)].
+The upper boundary of the excitation continuum is only blurred beyond the two-spinon boundary by the presence of multi-spinon-excitations.
+At $T = 0$, the total spectral weight above this upper boundary from such excitations is relatively small ($\sim 1\%$) \cite{Caux_JStatMech2006}.
 While this blurring is in fact temperature-dependent, it is entirely governed by the quantum spin Hamiltonian and as our theoretical calculations show remains insignificant even at high temperatures, $T \gg J/k_B$.